 LID Solutions Gains Development Three Additional Lots

 In January of 2010 an organization called the Houston Land/Water Sustainability Forum wrapped up a Low Impact Development Design Competition in which 22 professional design teams comprised of architects, civil engineers, and landscape architects along with dozens of other professions teamed up to compete in one of three categories: single family residential, urban redevelopment, and green roadway.
 Finalists were chosen by a panel of 5 expert judges and sent to the finals round which required a 7 minute lightening round presentation to a room full of colleagues and a panel of 20 jurors comprised of local and national municipal and regulatory dignitaries and local property developers.
-All 9 of the finalists showed not only a reduction in flash flooding and extraordinary water quality benefits, but that the economic advantages of Low Impact Development could be a major game changer.
+All 9 of the finalists showed not only a reduction in flash flooding and extraordinary water quality benefits, but that the economic advantages of Low Impact Development (LID) / Green Stormwater Infrastructure (GSI) could be a major game changer.

 One of the developers on the jury panel, Frank Liu, President of InTown Homes, was so impressed with the presentations that he hired the winner of the residential property design challenge, EHRA, Inc. to design his acre town home project.

 InTown Homes was founded in 2003 by the same creative minds behind Lovett Homes; they focus on building beautiful, environmentally friendly “Eco-Hip” designs with impressive energy efficient features and amenities.
 Their homes not only look luxurious, but they also perform exceptionally well.